-The Senate bill has been heard in and passed all three of its committees.
-The bill was amended in all committees with a modification to increase financial responsibility

-(required insurance coverage) requirements for these vehicles.
-The Senate bill has passed the Senate and is now in House messages where it will remain until the House decides to pick up the bill.
+The Senate bill has passed all three of its committees.
+The bill was amended in committee with a modification to increase financial responsibility (required insurance coverage) requirements for these vehicles.
+The Senate bill has passed the Senate and is now in House messages where it will remain unless the House decides to pick up the bill.
 The House bill has been referred to three committees but has not yet been heard.
+This bill is likely dead.